Theraphy

 Sometimes in a journal.

-Sometimes on a long walk.
+Sometimes on a long walk or in prayer.

 Sometimes in the first moment you stop pretending you’re fine.

-What matters is not where your healing begins.
+What matters isn’t where your healing begins.

 What matters is that you begin — and that you’re honest enough to recognise when you need help beyond what you can carry alone.